jpmorgen/PFO/README.md

 on NASA's Dawn spacecraft.
 At this point IDL version 5 suport was dropped.

-PFO is distributed in the hopes that it will be useful.
-It is currently only available via email on a collegial basis from the
-author: jpmorgen "at" psi.edu.
-Please do not redistribute the code at this point.

 DOCUMENTATION ROADMAP:

 README.pfo: general overview of the PFO system.
 Start here.